Peixky/Worlddream/README.md

 </details>

+## Story Synopsis
+Jason, a dedicated fitness enthusiast, pushed his body to the limit in pursuit of the perfect muscular physique.
+But after an intense workout, he dozed off—only to find himself trapped in a strange and surreal dream world.

+Suddenly transformed into a tiny blue cartoon character, then a dinosaur, and eventually a battle-ready knight, Jason must conquer bizarre challenges to escape the dream.
+From daring parkour stages to monster battles and a final showdown with a fearsome boss, each level tests his resolve and courage.

+As the dream deepens, Jason wonders if he’ll ever wake up—but part of him begins to enjoy the adventure.

+Embark on a wild journey through Jason’s subconscious.
+Run, fight, transform—and help him find his way back to gym reality!

 ## Game Introduction

 In Jason’s Dream Trials, step into the mind of Jason — a gym enthusiast who, after an intense workout, accidentally falls into a surreal dream world.
 What starts as a moment of rest turns into a series of bizarre transformations and trials.
 From a blue cartoon figure to a tiny dinosaur, and eventually a valiant knight, Jason must conquer parkour challenges, defeat monsters, and face fearsome bosses in order to escape his dream and return to reality.

 As the player, you’ll control Jason through these dream levels, using simple controls (arrow keys to move, space bar to attack), and adapt to each transformation.
 Each stage is a new challenge — run, jump, fight, and survive!
 Will you be strong enough to help Jason awaken?

+## Control Guide
+SPACE → attack enemies or boss.(Available only in Level 2 & Level 3)
+W → Direct for the player to jump.
+A → Direct for the player to go left.
+D → Direct for the player to go right.
+PAUSE → Direct for the settings for volume of music & resume the game & go back to main menu & exit from the game & skip to next level.

 # 繁體中文版本
 <details  open>